reidrac/orajeweather/README.md

 $ sudo python setup.py install --prefix=/usr

-PS: some distributions install the applet in /usr/local by default, and Bonobo doesn't find the files in that path.
+PS: some distributions install the applet by default in /usr/local, and Bonobo doesn't find the files in that path.
 The 'prefix' switch it's used to fix that, although it isn't necessary in all cases.